dancer1325/crossplane-documentation/content/master/concepts/compositions.md

 ---

 * == template / 💡create MULTIPLE managed resources -- as -- 1! object 💡
-  * == individual managed resources -- are managed together into -- 1! reusable solution
+  * == individual managed resources -- are managed together as -- 1! reusable solution

 ## How to create?